-The Alrewas Conservation Area Management Plan and the Staffordshire Historic Environment Character Assessment set out the requirement to preserve and protect the Conservation Area and the importance of the open spacetake into account the statutory requirement to preserve and protect the Conservation Area and consider the importance of open space.
+The Alrewas Conservation Area Management Plan and the Staffordshire Historic Environment Character Assessment take into account the statutory requirement to preserve and protect the Conservation Area and consider the importance of open space.
 This has been a key consideration in the formulation of these policies.